FairyVR/fleetview/README.md

 2. Launch FleetView and add your Orion Drift API key under **Keys** (owner name is required).
    Keys are stored encrypted on your machine and never leave it.

-The repo is private, so you need collaborator access to see Releases.

 ## The API